rohitpaulk/ideas/freedom-runway.md

 The tool could have the following:

-- A calculater that would:
+- A calculator that would:
   - Accept the following inputs:
       - Income.
 Either as an average rate, or extrapolated from previous months
       - Target salary